 - Placing more importance on the drug than other priorities.

 - Having fewer healthy relationships and increased isolation.

-- Losing their job or drop out of school due to use.
+- Losing their jobs or dropping out of school due to use.

 - Finding themselves in legal or financial trouble.